Free Read #2: The Twice Jilted Duke

 ‘Good God, your mother and sister were born under the same delusional star.
 I didn’t even know she would be in the park.
 I was out riding with a friend and I certainly had no intention of even calling on your sister.
 When I saw her the only emotion I felt was annoyance that I would have to be polite.
 Then she...’

-‘You needn’t try to wrap it in clean linen, Max.
+'You needn't try to wrap it in clean linen, Max.
 My friend Alvie was there and wrote telling me precisely what Lottie said.
-I am quite pleased that society still has enough decency to shun her for her behaviour.
+I am quite pleased that society still has enough decency to shun her for her behavior.
 I think that is why she is so mortified.
 Mama wrote that she wondered if it were best to come home for a few weeks until it all blows over.
-And of course so that Lottie can apologize to you in person.’
+And of course so Lottie can apologize to you in person.'

 He grimaced and she frowned, the little line between her brows appearing.
 At least that had not changed.

-‘Are you truly not in love with her any more, Max?’
+'Are you truly not in love with her anymore, Max?'

-‘Would it be horrible to admit my sentiments didn’t survive a year of separation?
+'Would it be horrible to admit my sentiments didn't survive a year of separation?
 Either the war cleansed her from my system or I must be a very fickle fellow.
-I honestly have a hard time imagining what my life would have been like had we married.
-If I had returned from the war like this and we both had no choice but to make the best of a bad deal.
-That lecture of yours in the orchard annoyed the h…well, annoyed me, but you were quite right to warn me.’
+I honestly have a hard time imagining what my life would have been like had if I had returned from the war like this and we both had no choice but to make the best of a bad deal.
+That lecture of yours in the orchard annoyed the h…well, annoyed me, but you were quite right to warn me.'

 Her lashes dropped again and a stain of color bloomed across her cheeks, making his fingers itch to touch that spreading heat.
 He removed his hands from the table and temptation.

-‘You remember that.’
+'You remember that,' she mumbled.